vincentfusco/tt06_555/README.md

 ## Schematics
 The transistor-level-implementation of this circuit is different than what is actually inside of a 555 Timer.

-See section, "History" to see schematics of the original!
+See section, "History" to see schematics of the original.

 Below is my version: